Fundraising and Development Privacy Notice

 We also need to keep a record if you tell us not to contact you anymore, so that we do not inadvertently add you to our mailing list.
 We will keep information about you for a long time or even indefinitely if we need this for historical or research purposes.

 The College will also keep information for a long time as part of its wider legal and regulatory obligations, even if that information is no longer needed for marketing, development or fundraising purposes.
 This is especially relevant to former staff, pupils and parents.
 Our Information and Records Retention Policy sets out how long we keep different types of information.
-For more information on how personal information is used by the College more widely, please contact the Assistant Bursar and Data Protection Lead.
+For more information on how personal information is used by the College more widely, please contact the Assistant Bursar (Operations).

 What decisions can you make about your information?